Salt Springs Valley Reservoir

-Salt Springs Reservoir is located in Copperopolis and is a beautiful small lake where the current lake record for Largemouth Bass is 12.60 lbs by Deacon Fernandes.
-Many local Bass Clubs fish club tournaments at Salt Springs.
-When you locate the fish, you’ll be in for a great time!
+(lower) Salt Springs Reservoir is a beautiful small lake where Largemouth Bass have been caught weighing over 12 pounds.
+Many local Bass fish club tournaments are held at Salt Springs.
+It may take time to locate the fish but then the fun begins.
 All bass are catch and release.

 Salt Springs Valley Reservoir Fish: Large Mouth Black Bass, Crappie, Blue Gill, Florida Blue Gill, Red Ear Perch, Catfish